gandhisamay/My-First-App/README.md

 So just download the app and install it and get going and know what kind of personality you are!

-It will classify the user based on his responses into one or more of the following categories:
+It will classify the user based on his responses into one or more of the following categories

 1. **Calm attitude**
 2. **Kind**